Impetigo

 Investigation and Diagnosis

-Clinical diagnosis, investigations not routinely needed.
+Impetigo is primarily a clinical diagnosis, investigations are not routinely needed.

-Only consider swabs (of exudate/pus) for culture and sensitivities if:
+Only consider swabs (of exudate / pus) for culture and sensitivities if:

 - Failed to respond to treatment